Mec Vannin: History

+The party stated in the 1980s that it was concerned with "the prospects of our survival as a nation, as a distinct Celtic community in its own right and with its own identity and independence".

 In the 1976 election Mec Vannin put up ten candidates.
 Only one was successful though, Peter Craine.
 He remains the only person to have been a Mec Vannin Member of the House of Keys (MHK), although several ex-members have gone on to become MHKs, such as Treasury Minister Allan Bell, Phil Gawne and Hazel Hannan.
 Peter Craine subsequently left the party, joining the short-lived breakaway Manx National Party which was formed in 1977 and disbanded in 1981.

+They participated in the 1981 election also, in the Peel constituency.

 Additional policy

 Mec Vannin's environmentalist policies include opposition to overuse of fossil fuels.
 They support further decentralisation of power within the island, to local councils.